spyder-ide/spyder-docs/doc/installation.rst

 .. note::

-   This command will also update all Spyder dependencies, so we recommend you use an isolated virtual environment to avoid any potential unintended effects on other installed packages.
+   This command will also update all Spyder dependencies, so we recommend you use an isolated conda environment to avoid any potential unintended effects on other installed packages.

 If you installed Spyder with ``pip``, run: